IBM-Security/mobile-access-sdk-ios/samples/README.md

 ## SDK Installation

-- **iOS**: Open your project folder and copy the debug framework into `Frameworks/Debug` folder and the release framework into `Frameworks/Release` folder.
+Open your project folder and copy the debug framework into `Frameworks/Debug` folder and the release framework into `Frameworks/Release` folder.

-- **Android**: Open your project folder and copy the `app/libs` folder.
-Gradle will build the project.
+For more information, see [Getting the SDK](getting-the-sdk.md#xcode-setup).